Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b

-At this stage, the strongest preference is found for the inclusion of either CrH or H$_2$O, with Detection Significances over the flat model of $6.16$ and $5.28$ respectively.
-Following Jeffreys' scale (see Table \ref{table:jeffreysscale}), this corresponds to a confidence level of ${\sim}3.9\sigma$ and ${\sim}3.7\sigma$ respectively.
-Compared to the model containing Rayleigh scattering and CIA, the CrH-signature in this single-molecule model is detected at ${\sim}2.3\sigma$.
+At this stage, the strongest preference is found for the inclusion of either CrH or H$_2$O, with DSs over the flat model of $6.16$ and $5.28$, respectively.
+Following Jeffreys' scale (see Table \ref{table:jeffreysscale}), this corresponds to confidence levels of ${\sim}3.9\sigma$ and ${\sim}3.7\sigma$, respectively.
+Compared to the model containing Rayleigh scattering and CIA, the CrH signature in this single-molecule model is detected at ${\sim}2.3\sigma$.
 Ascending one stage in complexity, the blue dots show the models consisting of H$_2$O and another species.
-It can be seen that the combined inclusion of both H$_2$O and CrH is preferred with a DS of $8.56$ (or ${\sim}4.4\sigma$ confidence) over the flat model or $3.86$ (${\sim}3.2\sigma$) over a model of only Rayleigh scattering and CIA.
-Compared to a CrH- or H$_2$O-only model, a model containing both species corresponds to a confidence level of ${\sim}2.6\sigma$ and ${\sim}3.0\sigma$ respectively.
+It can be seen that the combined inclusion of both H$_2$O and CrH is preferred, with a DS of $8.56$ (or ${\sim}4.4\sigma$ confidence) over the flat model, or $3.86$ (${\sim}3.2\sigma$) over a model of only Rayleigh scattering and CIA.
+Compared to a CrH- or H$_2$O-only model, a model containing both species corresponds to confidence levels of ${\sim}2.6\sigma$ and ${\sim}3.0\sigma$, respectively.